SvenGroot/Ookii.CommandLine/docs/Subcommands.md

 Then, the [`ICommand.Run()`][] method will be called.

-All of the functionality and [options](#subcommand-options) available with regular arguments types is available with commands too, including [usage help generation](#subcommand-usage-help), [long/short mode](Arguments.md#longshort-mode), all types or arguments, validators, etc.
+All of the functionality and [options](#subcommand-options) available with regular arguments types are available with commands too, including [usage help generation](#subcommand-usage-help), [long/short mode](Arguments.md#longshort-mode), all kinds of arguments, validators, etc.

 ### Name transformation

 The sample above used the [`CommandAttribute`][] attribute to set an explicit name for the command.
-If no named is specified, the name is derived from the type name.
+If no name is specified, the name is derived from the type name.

 ```csharp
 [Command]